 RICE FLAVOR

-Mǐjiǔ is an alcoholic beverage made by the fermentation of rice starch that has been converted to sugars.
-Technically, it’s not ‘wine’ – because it’s not made from sweet grapes and other fruit, so you can call it ‘rice liquor’ if you like.
+Mǐjiǔ is a traditional Chinese alcoholic beverage made by the fermentation of rice starch, which has been converted to sugars.
+Technically, it’s not “wine” – because it’s not made from sweet grapes and other fruit.
+So, you can refer to it as rice liquor if you like.

 2. Huangjiu, Mulled Rice Wine